-According to the all participants' opinion, teacher training is one of the most important factors to develop good collaborative practices and also a key factor to difficult them.
+According to the all partiteacheripants'training isopinion,oneofthemost important factors to develop good collaborative practices and also a key factor to difficult them.
 It is significant that all teachers, regardless of the country of origin, say they do not have received any specific training regarding collaborative learning.
 And this is the base of CARMA project: our aim is to work with groups of teachers to develop and to improve collaborative methods in secondary classrooms.